hemagb/project-1/proposal.md

 Data collection:
 * Create dataframe with all relevant locations of hurricans for the past two years
+  * Plot this on a map
 * Create dataframe with all relevant census data, including an axis you can merge on to the master dataframe

+Plot:
+* Plot all relevant metrics (crime rate, housing, number of jobs, health effects) to scatter plots

 ### Clean Data: